 Key Takeaways:

-• Stake Rewards: The airdrops must be so structured that the participant is incentivized to hold and not immediately liquidate his/her tokens, for instance, through some staking rewards, governance rights, or other token utility mechanisms.
+• Stake Rewards: The airdrops must be so structured that the participant is incentivized to hold and not immediately liquidate their tokens, for instance, through some staking rewards, governance rights, or other token utility mechanisms.

 1. Communication is Key to Building Trust